niekdt/cheatsheets/README.md

 # Quick reference sheets
-A place where I gather all my quick reference sheets.
+A place where I gather quick reference sheets.
 Ideas/suggestions/additions/fixes are very welcome! 🙂

+The main inspiration for this is that Google search is become more unusable by the day.
+Simple code snippet searches do not yield usable results right away.

 ## Python
 * [strings](python/str.md)